Newly-built homes continue to sell quickly.

 VA loans allow for 100% financing and never require mortgage insurance.
-VA mortgage rates also tend to be the lowest of all commonly-available mortgage rates, based on Ellie Mae data.
+VA mortgage rates also tend to be the lowest of all commonly-available mortgage rates, based on data from loan software company Ellie Mae.

 The USDA Section 502 loan is another no-downpayment mortgage option.

 Commonly called the "Rural Housing Loan", USDA loans provide 100% financing to qualified borrowers in low-density neighborhoods.
 This can include rural and suburban neighborhoods.

 Sales of new construction homes are strong¬†and demand for homes remains high.
 Thankfully, today's mortgage rates are low.
 Buyers have purchasing power¬†even as builders hold¬†leverage in negotiation.

 Get today's live mortgage rates now.
 Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Click to see today's rates (Aug 24th, 2016)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.

 The Mortgage Reports is part of my morning routine.
 As I read, I learn more, and have come to understand the mortgage industry.
 I can't thank you enough!

 The Mortgage Reports has given me lots of valuable information, and reliable information, too!

 Jerolyn C. CPA